tuanlametro/gittest/README.md

 # gittest
-This is for learning and testing git
+This is for learning and testing git.
+Joshua Waugh is contributing to this repository.